jrebagliatti/techcasestudies/_posts/2016-12-28-catraca-livre.md

 ### Second production environment on Azure ###

 The second production environment is shown in orange in figure 5.
-These VMs were created using two Azure Resource Manager (ARM) templates:
+These VMs were created by using two Azure Resource Manager (ARM) templates:

 - One for the 2 HAProxy VMs (which have public IP addresses)
 - One for the Varnish and WordPress/PHP VMs (which have internal IP addresses)

-The ARM templates do all the work needed to provision the VMs in Azure, including the configuration of:
+The ARM templates do all the work needed to provision the VMs in Azure, including the configuration of the following:

 - Storage accounts
 - Virtual networks
 - Subnets
-- Load Balancing parameters (External and Internal)
+- Load balancing parameters (external and internal)

 The Varnish VMs were quite straightforward to configure: The team only had to reproduce the same settings used for the production environment, by simply changing IP addresses.